 Early History of the Wolveledge family

 This web page shows only a small excerpt of our Wolveledge research.
-Another 80 words (6 lines of text) covering the years 1622, 1675, 1695 and 1771 are included under the topic Early Wolveledge History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1596, 1684, 1648, 1651, 1622, 1675, 1667, 1694, 1663, 1695 and 1771 are included under the topic Early Wolveledge History in all our PDF Extended History products and printed products wherever possible.

 Wolveledge Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Wolveledge has been recorded under many different variations, including Woolley, Wooley, Wooly and others.